 The School Psychology Program accepts applicants for the fall semester only.
 Complete credentials should be on file by March 15 in order to receive full consideration for admission.
 The program will accept between eight to ten students annually and positions will be filled on a quality first-come-first-served basis.
 Therefore, students are encouraged to apply earlier than the March 15 deadline to ensure acceptance.
 The School Psychology Admissions Committee will review the applications, and individuals will be notified of their admission status no later than April 15.
 Students who have been accepted will need to confirm their intention to attend the University in writing by April 25.
 Applicants who have been accepted but choose not to enroll for the fall semester should reapply for a subsequent enrollment period.
-For more information, contact Dr. Eric L. Robinson at 254-710-4796, or e-mail Eric_Robinson@baylor.edu.Additional information about the School Psychology Program is on the Internet at: www.baylor.edu/EDP/Baylor School Psychology.html.
+For more information, contact Dr. Marley Watkins at Marley_Watkins@baylor.edu.
+Additional information about the School Psychology Program is on the Internet at: www.baylor.edu/soe/edp/schoolpsychology .